 If an application for the early decision deadline fails to meet one or more of these requirements, it cannot be considered for early decision; it can, however, be considered within the regular decision admissions procedure.

 UCU reserves the right to move the early decision date, should the Admissions Office become overburdened.
 If that happens all early decision applicants will be informed.

 Early decision applicants will receive a decision on March 1.
 This decision is either admitted, rejected or waitlisted.
 Waitlisted applicants will receive more information about the waitlist procedure.
 Applicants who are not invited for an interview, will be informed as soon as their application has been reviewed.
-You can check whether you qualify for early decision on the online application form.

 All other applicants will receive a decision on May 1.
 This decision, too, is either admitted, rejected or waitlisted.
 Waitlisted applicants will receive more information about the waitlist procedure.
 Applicants who are not invited for an interview, will be informed as soon as their application has been reviewed.
 In exceptional cases applicants may receive a decision before May 1.